5. Bayesian Modelling#

 In this case, the probability of \(A\) contingent to the observation of \(B\) depends, as in the previous case, on the other ways that B can be triggered when \(A\) is false, but also on the so-called prior probability of A, \(P(A)\), i.e. the degree of belief on A that we had before observing B. In the same language, \(P(A|B)\) is called a posterior probability.
 A key consequence of this result is that \(P(A|B) > P(A)\), since \(P(B|\bar{A}) < 1\) (otherwise we could not have P(B|A) = 1), and therefore the denominator \(P(A) + P(B|\bar{A})P(\bar{A}) < P(A) + P(\bar{A}) = 1\).
 Despite the uncertainty, knowledge of \(B\) always increases our degree of belief on \(A\), i.e. we can derive useful knowledge out of the domain of deductive logic.

 Prior and posterior probabilities play a key role in Bayesian probability theory.
 Bayes theorem allows us to consistently update our prior degrees of belief (probabilities) based on new observations, in the form of posterior degrees of belief.
-As it happens with premises in deductive logic, prior probabilities can themselves been the result of previous inferences, although at some point they might need to be provided based on different considerations than previous observations, that might not be recorded systematically.
+As it happens with premises in deductive logic, prior probabilities can themselves be the result of previous inferences, although at some point they might need to be provided based on different considerations than previous observations, that might not be recorded systematically.
 Since they are inherent to Bayesian reasoning, critics of this theory have pointed them out as a weakness, an artificial requirement that biases the conclusions that other theories could just infer from the available observations.

 In reality, those alternative theories are the ones that make hidden assumptions that effectively set the prior probabilities to naive choices in an uncontrolled way.
 Bayesian probability is only mathematically stating the obvious: our degree of belief on a proposition is not only driven by a given set of observations, there is always potentially prior information that can be used to improve our estimations.
 And in the rare case when it is not, there are also ways to assign consistently prior probabilities, as we will see in the next section.